moescs/leco-composition-demo/readme.md

   * `AddCondiments()` is not accessible, so `MakeBeverage()` is called.
   * However, to make the beverage, `Brew()` is called, which is very involved.
   * **To write a simple test for `AddCondiments()`, a bunch of work has to be done to make `Brew()` work.**
   * You may be thinking to simply make `AddCondiments()` public.
 However, there still **is no way of writing a good, simple test to ensure `MakeBeverage()` works correctly**.
 A bad test might mock the very class you're testing.
-However, that's dangerous, because it's easy to mock the class you're testing into accidentlly passing your test event though it should fail.
+However, that's dangerous, because it's easy to mock the class you're testing into accidentlly passing your test even though it should fail.
 ### The Solution
 Change inheritance to composition.